-Through Alliance Building Services, or Alliance, First Quality Maintenance, L.P., or First Quality, provides cleaning, extermination and related services, Classic Security LLC provides security services, Bright Star Couriers LLC provides messenger services, and Onyx Restoration Works provides restoration services with respect to certain properties owned by us.
-Alliance is partially owned by Gary Green, a son of Stephen L. Green, the chairman of SL Green's board of directors.
+Alliance Building Services, or Alliance, and its affiliates are partially owned by Gary Green, a son of Stephen L. Green, the chairman of SL Green's board of directors, and provide services to certain properties owned by us.
+Alliance's affiliates include First Quality Maintenance, L.P., or First Quality, Classic Security LLC, Bright Star Couriers LLC and Onyx Restoration Works, and provide cleaning, extermination, security, messenger, and restoration services, respectively.
 In addition, First Quality has the non-exclusive opportunity to provide cleaning and related services to individual tenants at our properties on a basis separately negotiated with any tenant seeking such additional services.
 The Service Corporation has entered into an arrangement with Alliance whereby it will receive a profit participation above a certain threshold for services provided by Alliance to certain tenants at certain buildings above the base services specified in their lease agreements.

-Income earned from profit participation, which is included in other income on the consolidated statements of operations, was \$3.8 million, \$3.8 million, and \$3.5 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-We also recorded expenses of \$21.3 million, \$21.5 million, and \$23.4 million the years ended December 31, 2015, 2014 and 2013, respectively, for these services (excluding services provided directly to tenants).
+Income earned from profit participation, which is included in other income on the consolidated statements of operations, was \$3.5 million, \$3.8 million, and \$3.8 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+We also recorded expenses of \$23.4 million, \$21.3 million, and \$21.5 million the years ended December 31, 2016, 2015 and 2014, respectively, for these services (excluding services provided directly to tenants).